 - Teaching assistantships to provide trainees with mentored experiences in university-level instruction.

 - Professional development seminars to build professional skills and enable individualized pathway planning.

 - Training in the responsible conduct of research and reporting to train ethically responsible scientists who produce rigorous and reliable research.

 Carnegie Mellon has a strong tradition of interdisciplinary research.

-It is straightforward for students to take courses or engage in research with people from departments of Computer Science, Statistics, Social and Decision Sciences, English, Philosophy, and the Graduate School of Industrial Administration (GSIA).
-In addition, students take courses and interact with research faculty at the University of Pittsburgh, particularly in the departments of Behavioral Neurosciences and Psychology as well as with the faculty at the Learning Research and Development Center (LRDC) and Western Psychiatric Institute and Clinic (WPIC).
+It is straightforward for students to take courses or engage in research with faculty across the university, including from the Neuroscience Institute, Robotics, Machine Learning, Human-Computer Interaction, Statistics & Data Science, Social and Decision Sciences, Philosophy, Biological Sciences, Biomedical Engineering, and the Tepper School of Business.
+In addition, students often take courses and interact with University of Pittsburgh faculty from Psychology, Neuroscience, Bioengineering, the Learning Research